 Income Tax and National Insurance Contributions

-The amount of tax and national insurance you pay depends on how much you earn.
+The amount of income tax and national insurance you pay depends on how much you earn.

 A tax year officially starts on April 6th and runs until April 5th of the following year.

-What if you don’t pay tax and national insurance?
+What if you don’t pay income tax and national insurance?

-What if your employer doesn’t pass on your tax and National Insurance?
+What if your employer doesn’t pass on your income tax and National Insurance?

 Some employers deduct money from you.
 They say it is for income tax and national insurance but don’t pass it on to HMRC.
 You should make sure that you’re getting pay slips and a P60 at the end of the tax year.
 These documents prove that you have paid income tax and national insurance.
 If your employer has kept the money, HMRC will investigate them.
 However, if you don’t have your payslips and your P60, it will be hard for you to prove you have paid income tax and national insurance.
 This may affect what benefits you can get and HMRC could chase you for unpaid income tax which they say you owe.